mcrollsangeles/reactjs-calculator/README.md

-Dev Note: This reject is done from scratch with the help of Madars Biss coding blog.
+Dev Note: This project is done from scratch with the help of Madars Biss coding blog.
 ----------------------------------------
 # Getting Started with Create React App